mpalash/aliakbarmehta/_content/poems-~-there-is-a-light.md

 We are ruled by TV –

-Eyebal economy.
+Eyeball economy.

 The ‘Utopia’ is a High profile neighbourhood for the rich.

-> _“The art crowd were profiting from the mediation of the conflict."_
+_“The art crowd were profiting from the mediation of the conflict."_

 > _Lights dim 60% (lighting instructions)_